 “There is an urgent need for more foster carers, both nationally and right here in Slough, and work with the business community is vital in supporting our local vulnerable children and young people.
 I’d like to say a huge thank you to Ipsen and the companies that came along to the event and I look forward to doing more work together in the future,” said Lisa Humphreys, Chief Executive with Slough Children’s Services Trust.

-Anyone businesses interested in future events, should contact Communications Manager Kate Brewster on email@example.com
+Anyone businesses interested in future events, should contact Communications Manager Kate Brewster at email@example.com